tylerlong/bun-dler/README.md

 ## "target": "node"

-When target "node", this tool simply generate a `temp-tsconfig.json` and run `tsc`.
+When target "node", this tool simply generate a `packle-tsconfig.json` and run `tsc`, finally delete `packle-tsconfig.json`.

 If there is any local typing files that your project depends on, you will need to declare it in `"jsEntries"`.
 For example: